 That’s a lot, right?
 Working from home might not be for you.
 In fact, when I taught human resources for an online college (a fantastic work-from-home job, if you get in with the right school), I read about a survey of employees who had been allowed to work from home for six months.
 Half of them asked to come back to the office.
 Sound crazy?
 It’s not.
 There are people who prefer the social environment, or they like getting dressed up, or they like having a more rigid schedule and someone like a manager telling them what to do.
 If that’s you, that’s cool, too.
 But if you want to work from home, learn from my mistakes and do it right the first time.

-This blog first appeared as a column in the June 28, 2017, Woodmen Edition of the Gazette Community News.
+This blog first appeared as a column in the June 28, 2017, Woodmen Edition.